-Recently, we’ve discussed best practices for Twitter, so let’s dive into the Hashtag best practices for Instagram.
+We’ve already discussed hashtag best practices for Twitter, so let’s dive into Instagram now.

-- DO consider your hashtags before creating your post.
-As a content marketer, you’re aware how real-time posting is reactive and cumbersome.
+As a content marketer, you know that real-time posting is reactive and cumbersome.
 A real-time post poses more errors, and you attach yourself to the content rather than to the engagement and outreach that follow directly after it.
-It’s not ideal for branded content to post in real-time.
-That’s why you have many options for scheduling your content, including Facebook Creator Studio.
+It’s not ideal for branded content to post in real time.

-- DON’T use all allotted 30 hashtags in your posts.
-I know this is tempting.
+We know this is tempting.
 If Instagram allows you to use 30 hashtags in your post, why not use them all right?
 Wrong.
 Too many hashtags makes your copy appear less desirable to those reading your content.
-Be strategic with your hashtags and adhere to the best practice of using 10-15 hashtags per post.
+Be strategic with your hashtags and adhere to the best practice of using five to 10 strategic hashtags per post.
 The sweet spot is around 11 curated hashtags per post.

 This is an example of having your hashtags in your post copy: